agungprsety/CircuityJambi/README.md

 The circuity ratio compares the actual road network distance to the straight-line (Euclidean) distance between a residential neighborhood and key public services (health clinics, schools, and markets).
 A high η indicates a disconnected street grid where residents must travel much farther than necessary, paying a daily "circuity ratio" in time and distance.

-This repository powers the findings in the article: *"The Circuity Ratio: A Spatial Analysis of Road Network Inefficiency in Kota Jambi"*.

 ## 🗺️ Interactive WebGIS Dashboard

 You can explore the final results on the interactive dashboard: